altmattr/mq-magic/stem_club/1_teachable_machine.md

 {: .task}
 # Pick a task
-Pick a recognition task that you would like to do in the next session.
-Write it down in your lab book and make a prediction about how many training images you will need.
+Pick a recognition task that you would like to do in the next session and make a prediction about how many training images you will need.
 Go back and watch how many Daniel did to get an idea.

+Make sure you write it down in your lab book

 We will train a model in the next workshop based on your answer to task 2.
 At least one person in each group will need to have a google account they can use to save their models.